c3lang/c3-web/src/content/docs/references/docs/optionals.md

 Unwrapping an Optional is safe because it checks it has a result present before trying to use it.

-After unwrapping a variable is a non-Optional, and behaves like a normal variable.
+After unwrapping, the variable then behaves like a normal variable, a non-Optional.
 :::

 ## Checking if an Optional is empty